Trigeneration Systems: Working Principle and Benefits

 Trigeneration is one step ahead of cogeneration that is the residual heat available from a cogeneration system is further utilized to operate a vapor absorption refrigeration system to produce cooling; the resulting device thus facilitates combined heat power and cooling from a single fuel input.
 The heat produced by cogeneration can be delivered through various mediums, including warm water (e.g., for space heating and hot water systems), steam or hot air (e.g., for commercial and industrial uses).

-Most industrial countries generate the majority of their electrical power needs in large centralized facilities with capacity for large electrical power output.
-These plants have excellent economies of scale, but usually transmit electricity long distances resulting in sizable losses, negatively affect the environment.
+Most industrialized countries generate a significant chunk of their electrical power requirements in large centralized facilities with capacity for large electrical power output.
+These plants have excellent economies of scale, but usually transmit electricity over long distances resulting in sizeable losses, negatively affecting the environment and the economy.

 One of the technologies that have the best performance for being integrated into a trigeneration system is the fuel cell.
 Systems working on fuel cell technology can transform the energy of a chemical reaction into electrical energy, heat and water.
 Its main practical applications range from bulk production of electricity and heat to its use in sectors such as aerospace, maritime or surface transport and portable devices.